-People talk about Facebook in 2019 as if it’s the uncool dad of social media – and in some ways, it is.
+People nowadays talk about Facebook as if it’s the uncool dad of social media – and in some ways, it is.
 Indeed, Facebook has been around longer than its social counterparts like Twitter, Instagram, and LinkedIn.
 However, despite its age, you only need to look at the platform’s ad revenue to know that Facebook is anything but irrelevant.
 Read on to learn about Facebook ads for schools best practices.

 As the second largest advertising platform in the world, Facebook Ads have a tremendous influence on what people buy, where people travel, and for our purposes, what schools people attend.